Squeezy: Rapid VM Memory Reclamation for Serverless Functions: Squeezy Implementation

-\textbf{Handling forks.} Every time a HotMem process calls the clone system call to create a new thread or process, we assign the child to the parent's HotMem partition, i.e., parent and children share the same partition.
-The intuition is that serverless functions by default do not call fork to scale~\cite{MXFaas,sock}, i.e., they don't call fork to create new function instances.
-Thus we co-locate all threads and processes of a function instance on the same HotMem partition.
-We also increment the partition reference counter (partition\_users) as multiple memory descriptors now link to it.
+\textbf{Handling \texttt{fork()}.} When a Squeezy process calls the \texttt{fork()} system call to create a new process, we assign the child to the parent's Squeezy partition.
+Thus we co-locate all threads and processes of a function instance on the same Squeezy partition.
+To handle this case, we add a partition reference counter (\emph{partition\_users}) for each Squeezy partition, to track the number of concurrent processes (\emph{mm\_structs}), that each partition is assigned to.
+When the \emph{partition\_users} reaches zero, the partition is no longer in use, thus we mark it as free, hence reclaimable by virtio-mem.

-\textbf{Unplugging a HotMem partition.} The unplug operation starts upon receiving a request from the hypervisor.
-The hotplug driver, i.e virtio-mem, inside the guest, keeps track of free HotMem partition(s) via their reference counter.
+\textbf{Unplugging a Squeezy partition.} The unplug operation starts upon receiving an unplug request from the hypervisor.
+The hot(un)plug driver, i.e, virtio-mem, inside the guest, keeps track of free Squeezy partition(s) via their reference counter (\emph{partition\_users}), as described above.
 When the driver receives an unplug operation from the hypervisor, it immediately offlines and removes a free partition without migrating any of the pages, as the partition is guaranteed to be empty.
 The serverless runtime coordinates the hypervisor unplug operations with the function recycle operations.
-It thus can know the exact number of greed HotMem partitions in the VM.
-We also optimize the offlining path to exclude page zeroing by intercepting the generic allocation routines called during unplug as explained in Section~\ref{sec:background:linux}, as pages will be zeroed by the host.
-The virtio-mem driver then informs the hypervisor that the memory blocks corresponding to the unplugged HotMem partition(s) have been removed.
-The hypervisor immediately releases the pages to the host by using \emph{madvise} to mark them \texttt{MADV\_DONTNEED}.
+It can thus know the exact number of free Squeezy partitions in the VM.
+The virtio-mem driver then informs the hypervisor that the memory blocks corresponding to the unplugged Squeezy partition(s) have been removed.
+The hypervisor immediately releases the pages to the host using the \emph{madvise()} system call to mark them as not needed (\texttt{MADV\_DONTNEED}).

+As discussed in Section~\ref{sec:motiv}, virtio-mem might trigger the \shepherd{unnecessary} zeroing of pages that are to be unplugged, due to the obliviousness of the Linux memory allocator to the unplug operations in progress.
+We thus modify the Linux memory allocator to be hot(un)plug aware and skip the zeroing of the pages that are about to be unplugged.
+This memory will eventually get zeroed out later, when it is re-allocated, either by the host or by another VM.